 There are times when we can push harder, but it’s important to know your limits.
 Some mornings, I want to drink coffee and zone out watching random YouTube videos rather than work.
-There are times where I push past the urge and get to work because I know I’m just being lazy, but there are times when I give into my urge to zone out and I set work aside for awhile because I’m actually depleted.
+There are times when I push past the urge and get to work because I know I’m just being lazy, but there are times when I give in to my urge to zone out and set work aside for a while because I’m actually depleted.

 I have learned to be mindful of the differences between these two states and I act accordingly.
 Where hustle culture gets it wrong is that this state of depletion is still treated as a lack of productivity that we need to overcome.

 Rest is productive.
 Doing nothing can be productive.

 Hustle culture depends on our best, most motivated selves showing up every day, and the discipline/masochism to overcome our least motivated selves when they show up instead.
 I don’t know about you, but I fluctuate a lot.
 Sometimes multiple times a day.
 I have set hopeful minimum goals for myself that I have needed to adjust over the years because they just weren’t sustainable.

 For example, my Patreon page.
 For a while, I was offering a print of the month for select patrons.
 Which meant I needed to create a work of art, photograph it, print it, and have it ready at the beginning of each month to go out to patrons.
 Sounds simple, but it stressed the f*** out of me every month.
 Why?
 Because it depended on my best self showing up on schedule, and that wasn’t realistic for me.

 What can the least productive version of yourself accomplish every day?
 Not the best version of yourself.